Our nation’s special education law, the Individuals with Disabilities Education Act (IDEA) defines intellectual disability as...

 Some people with Down syndrome may also have a condition known as Alantoaxial Instability, a misalignment of the top two vertebrae of the neck.
 This condition makes these individuals more prone to injury if they participate in activities that overextend or flex the neck.
 Parents are urged to have their child examined by a physician to determine whether or not their child should be restricted from sports and activities which place stress on the neck.
 Although this misalignment is a potentially serious condition, proper diagnosis can help prevent serious injury.

-Children with Down syndrome may have a tendency to become obese as they grown older.
+Children with Down syndrome may have a tendency to become obese as they grow older.
 Besides having negative social implications, this weight gain threatens these individuals' health and longevity.
 A supervised diet and exercise program may help reduce this problem.
-(NICHCY, 2010)

 All people with Down syndrome experience cognitive delays, but the effect is usually mild to moderate.
-Therefore, education programs will need to address each child's individual needs.
+The CPIR presents ideas for teachers and education programs to address each student’s individual needs.

 The International Mosaic Down Syndrome Association is designed to assist any family or individual whose life has been affected by Mosaic Down Syndrome, assist in research, and provide support without regard to race, sex or religion.
 IMDSA strives to increase awareness in the medical, educational, and public communities throughout the world.
 The IMDSA website provides general information about DS and MDS specifically, as well as information about DS research and resources for families and educators.